 Optimum Patient Care is committed to making a difference to patients.
 We provide free and annual comprehensive respiratory review service to help general practices manage patients with Asthma and Chronic Obstructive Pulmonary Disease (COPD).
 Anonymised data is gathered from practice clinical systems and combined with data gathered from asthma and COPD questionnaires returned by patients.
 All data collected for review is anonymised at the practice, so no patient identifiable information leaves the practice in accordance with NHS Information Governance and Data Protection laws.
 A bespoke data analysis is then conducted, in accordance with national guidelines and world renowned expert advisors.

-An example service agreement can be downloaded from here:
+Our online Service agreement can be filled in from here:

 A Service Description can be downloaded from here: